tegatonukari/tegatonukari/README.md

 - 👋 Hi, I’m @tegatonukari
-- 👀 I’m interested in python full stack development
+- 👀 I’m interested in python full stack development and data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and data science
-- 💞️ I’m looking to collaborate on projects relating to python front and back end
+- 💞️ I’m looking to collaborate on projects relating to python and data science
 - 📫 How to reach me tegatonukari@gmail.com

 <!---